Love (Lana Del Rey song): Music video

-The music video was in production in June 2016, as reported by BreatheHeavy.com.
+The music video was in production in June 2016.
 Del Rey's hairstylist, Anna Cofone, also shared photos of her makeup kit on set on Instagram, which she later deleted.

 On February 20, 2017, Del Rey announced the music video on an Instagram livestream.
 Shortly after the livestream it was made available on YouTube.
 The music video garnered over 19 million views within a week.

 The music video begins in black and white, showing Del Rey singing on stage in front of a small audience, intercut with young adult couples getting ready for a day at the beach.
-As Del Rey sings the chorus, the video fades into color, and scenes of the couples floating through the solar system in their cars and alone.
-Towards the end of the video, Del Rey is also seen performing with her band on the surface of the moon, with the camera turning to the sky, where a symbolic black hole can be seen.
+As Del Rey sings the chorus, the video fades into color, and scenes of the couples floating through the Solar System in their cars and alone.
+Towards the end of the video, Del Rey is also seen performing with her band on the surface of the Moon, with the camera turning to the sky, where a symbolic black hole can be seen.
 It was directed by Rich Lee.

 Daniel Kreps of Rolling Stone called the video "dreamy", while writing that the clip "alternates between black-and-white and washed-out color, Del Rey sings "Love" juxtaposed with footage of people "young and in love".
 Kelsey J. Waite of A.V Club wrote that "'Love' sends you tumbling through space", calling it a "stunning sci-fi video".
 Luke Morgan Britton of NME wrote that "The video sees Del Rey dramatically performing in Space", while Ben Kaye of Consequence of Sound called the clip "romantic".

 Live performances

-Del Rey first performed "Love" at the South by Southwest festival in Austin, Texas on March 17, 2017.
+Del Rey first performed "Love" at the South by Southwest festival in Austin, Texas, on March 17, 2017.